Agnesty/e-commerce_with_restapi_app/README.md

 # ecomerce_store_app
 A new Flutter project.
+This is my new flutter project and also my first portfolio for make Android mobile app.

+This is just for my pracice.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: